Kokkonut-case/Inbreeding_genes_eye_view/README.md

 # Selfish_inbreeding

-This repository contains all the code required to run the analysis presented in XXX.
-A complete description of our modelling choices, coding style and figure creation can be viewed [here](https://tomkeaney.github.io/Selfish_inbreeding/).
+This repository contains all the code required to run the simulations and buld the plots presented in *The Evolutionary Conflicts of Inbreeding*, submitted for review at *Philosophical Transactions B*.
+A code report can be viewed [here](https://tomkeaney.github.io/Selfish_inbreeding/).